ngx-material-dashboard/ngx-material-dashboard/CONTRIBUTING.md

 within, I most likely will not get to them in any sort of timely manner.
 That's nothing against you, and I'm not saying that I wont' get to issues at all, it's just that I have other things I have to work on that afford me the ability to work on projects like this.
-And those do take priority since they actually pay the bills.
+And those other things do take priority since they actually pay the bills.
 Thank you in advance for your patience and understanding.